StuPro-TOSCAna/TOSCAna/docs/dev/plugins/cloudFoundry/Transformation_Process.md

 All services will be printed in a extra file called `all_services.txt` in the output folder, so that the user could select another service or change the plan.

 ### Deploy bash script
-To provide an easy deployment for the user, the plugin creates a bash deploy script called `deploy_application.sh`.
+To provide an easy deployment for the user, the plugin creates a bash deploy script called `deploy.sh`.
 This consists of different commands in a fixed order.
 There are two types of commands:
 1. CloudFoundry CLI commands to create services, push the app, start the app, among other things.
 2. python scripts, please see section `python scripts` for further information.
 The FileCreator checks each cf-app and fills the deploy script with the needed commands.
-Here you can see a neckline of a `deploy_application.sh`:
+Here you can see a neckline of a `deploy.sh`:
 ```bash
 ...
 check "cf"